gke-ai-mi/llama2-inference/README.md

 # llama2-inference

-Serving Llama 2 models on GKE GPUs through Nvidia Inference Server
+Serving Llama 2 models on GKE GPUs through Nvidia Triton Inference Server

+Triton Inference Server

+Triton Inference Server enables teams to deploy any AI model from multiple deep learning and machine learning frameworks, including TensorRT, TensorFlow, PyTorch, ONNX, OpenVINO, Python, RAPIDS FIL, and more.
+Triton supports inference across cloud, data center, edge and embedded devices on NVIDIA GPUs, x86 and ARM CPU, or AWS Inferentia.
+Triton Inference Server delivers optimized performance for many query types, including real time, batched, ensembles and audio/video streaming.
+Triton inference Server is part of NVIDIA AI Enterprise, a software platform that accelerates the data science pipeline and streamlines the development and deployment of production AI.

+Major features include:

+Supports multiple deep learning frameworks

+Supports multiple machine learning frameworks

+Concurrent model execution

+Dynamic batching

+Sequence batching and implicit state management for stateful models

+Provides Backend API that allows adding custom backends and pre/post processing operations

+Model pipelines using Ensembling or Business Logic Scripting (BLS)

+HTTP/REST and GRPC inference protocols based on the community developed KServe protocol

+A C API and Java API allow Triton to link directly into your application for edge and other in-process use cases

+Metrics indicating GPU utilization, server throughput, server latency, and more

 ## Summary:
-This tutorial walks through how to setup Llama2 and other hugging face based LLM models through Nvidia Inference Server based on GKE and GPU(Nvidia T4, L4 etc)
+This tutorial walks through how to setup Llama2 and other hugging face based LLM models through Nvidia Inference Server based on GKE and GPU(Nvidia T4, L4 etc) and vLLM engine

 ## Tutorial steps: